 - In both cases, false positive and false negative markings could result in a negative score

-- The overall performance score for each participant will be calculated as:
+- The overall performance score for each participant was calculated as:

 [ [ per lesion NS ] + [ per case NS ] ] ÷ 2